NorfairKing/smos/README.md

-smos-convert-org         : The smos-convert-org tool: to convert org-mode files to smos files smos-calendar-import     : The calendar import tool: to import calendars in an onging manner smos-asciinema           : Automated recorder of usage gifs smos-docs-site           : The generator for the documentation website. smos-api                 : The API for the smos server smos-api-gen             : Generators for the API for the smos server smos-client              : The smos client library
+smos-convert-org         : The smos-convert-org tool: to convert org-mode files to smos files smos-calendar-import     : The calendar import tool: to import calendars in an onging manner smos-asciinema           : Automated recorder of usage gifs smos-api                 : The API for the smos server smos-api-gen             : Generators for the API for the smos server smos-client              : The smos client library